-- (a) Measures to be undertaken in the handling, storage and disposal of contaminated surficial soils excavated during the construction works;

-- (b) Soil validation testing and groundwater testing;

-- (c) A process for confirming potential for contamination and soil testing at the identified potentially contaminated sites to determine the nature of the excavated soil and potential reuse or disposal options;

-- (d) Measures to be undertaken in the event of unexpected contamination being identified during construction activities; and

-- (e) Measures to be undertaken for the handling of asbestos containing material.

-- 8.4 The Consent Holder shall engage a suitably qualified and experienced practitioner (SQEP) as defined in the User's Guide: National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health (April, 2012).
+- (a) Measures to be undertaken in the handling, storage and disposal of contaminated surficial soils excavated during the construction works; - (b) Soil validation testing and groundwater testing; - (c) A process for confirming potential for contamination and soil testing at the identified potentially contaminated sites to determine the nature of the excavated soil and potential reuse or disposal options; - (d) Measures to be undertaken in the event of unexpected contamination being identified during construction activities; and - (e) Measures to be undertaken for the handling of asbestos containing material. - 8.4 The Consent Holder shall engage a suitably qualified and experienced practitioner (SQEP) as defined in the User's Guide: National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health (April, 2012).
 In accordance with the User's Guide, the SQEP shall be a person with a tertiary degree in environmental science or engineering or a related field and at least five years experience in environmental investigations.
-The SQEP shall carry out any soil and groundwater sampling work and observe construction site earthworks in areas identified in the CLSMP, including the excavation and removal of contaminated surficial soils from the site.
+The SQEP shall

+Resource Management (National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health) Regulations 2011 to carry out any soil and groundwater sampling work and observe construction site earthworks in areas identified in the CLSMP, including the excavation and removal of contaminated surficial soils from the site.
 The SQEP shall be available during the excavation works and be in regular contact with the Watercare Project Manager and/or contractor over the course of the project to ensure that the procedures set out in the CLSMP are being followed.

 - 8.5 Confirmatory soil sampling and testing shall be undertaken at the following construction sites prior to works commencing at these sites, or as described in the CLSMP:

-- Rawalpindi Reserve
+- Rawalpindi Reserve;

-- Mt Albert War Memorial Reserve
+- Mt Albert War Memorial Reserve;

-- Lyon Avenue
+- Lyon Avenue;

-- Haverstock Road
+- Haverstock Road;

-- Walmsley Park
+- Walmsley Park;

-- PS25 (Miranda Reserve)
+- PS25 (Miranda Reserve);

-- Keith Hay Park
+- Keith Hay Park;

-- PS23 (Frederick Street)
+- PS23 (Frederick Street);

-- Western Springs Depot
+- Western Springs Depot; and

-- Miranda Reserve
+- Miranda Reserve.